Sprengard/eth2validatorchecker/README.md

 ```

 ## Usage
-Best you run this scipt not on the validator machine.
+It is the best that you don't run this script on the validator system itself

 Fill in your #Validator and your Mailaddress.
 ```bash